The Greatest “Secret” of Success

 b. that they do wrong (sin) by doing nothing.

-3. A wise football coach used to say, "Do something, even if it’s wrong!”
+3. A wise football coach would tell his players, "Do something, even if it’s wrong!”

 a.
 Was he advocating that the players go and mess up?